 2014 Hall of Fame Inductees

-A Sioux Falls, S.D. native, Tanya Sheldon received a Bachelor of Science in Composite Health & P.E. from Northern in 1995.
+, a Sioux Falls, S.D. native, received a Bachelor of Science in Composite Health & P.E. from Northern in 1995.
 In her four-year stint with the Wolves, Tanya played in all but 5 of the 107 games and pitched in all but 8.
 She totaled 615.2 innings pitched with a record of 46-46.
 In 1993, Sheldon hit the mound for her best collegiate season where she was 12-7 while record an ERA of 1.49.
 She sits atop the NSU career records in innings pitched (615.2), wins (46), strikeouts (354), and complete games (88).
 Sheldon also continues to see top ten spots in single season appearances (28), single season strikeouts (144), single season complete games (26), single season wins (14), appearances (100), and ERA (2.67).
-She and her husband Kyle have three children: KyAnna, Savanna, and Alayna, and they currently reside in Idaho.
+She and her husband Kyle have three children: KyAnna, Savanna, and Alayna, and live in Idaho.

-Josh Trandall earned his Bachelor of Science in Education in Composite Health and Physical Education in 1996 before returning for his Masters in 1999.
+earned his Bachelor of Science in Education in Composite Health and Physical Education in 1996 before returning for his Masters in 1999.
 He was a Field National Place Winner in 1992 and 1993 outdoor seasons; while receiving All-American status in 1993.
 An 18 time All-Conference selection and 12 time Conference Champion.
 Trandall holds school records in the 4 X 200 relay, 4 X 400 relay, and sprint medley relay.
 In 1995, he was named the NSIC most valuable outdoor track athlete.
-Trandall and his wife Marianne reside in Huron with their children Jackson and Abby.
-Trandall is a Spanish teacher and track coach at Huron High School, after spending time teaching in the Marshall Islands and Paraguay.
+Trandall and his wife Marianne reside in Huron with their children, Jackson and Abby.
+Trandall is a Spanish teacher and track coach at Huron High School, after having taught in the Marshall Islands and Paraguay.